crsegerie/deep_research_citations/input_body.md

   - **Arguments for Openness:** Proponents emphasize accelerated innovation, broader access, increased transparency and auditability, and the distribution of power away from large labs.X125 Openness is seen as vital for independent safety research and development of defenses.X124 Some researchers argues that attempting to suppress open source is futile and counterproductive, as models will emerge anyway, and openness fosters societal awareness.X135
   - **Arguments for Closure (Risks of Openness):** Critics highlight the increased risk of misuse, as adversaries can easily remove safeguards, fine-tune models for harmful purposes (e.g., generating misinformation, aiding cyberattacks or bioweapon design), and exploit vulnerabilities more effectively with white-box access.X133 Open sourcing also facilitates the proliferation of models with inherent flaws (bias, security vulnerabilities) and makes it difficult to ensure safety updates are applied downstream.X133 Some argue the offense-defense balance for AI knowledge favors offense, making publication risky.X136 GovAI suggests extreme risks may outweigh benefits for highly capable models.X132
   - **Marginal Risk Assessment:** Some researchers argue that policy decisions should focus on the *marginal risk* of open models compared to closed models or existing technologies (like the internet).X137 They contend that evidence for significantly higher marginal risk from open models is currently limited for many misuse vectors (except perhaps CSAM/NCII).X138
-  - **Alternative Release Strategies:** Given the tradeoffs, alternatives like staged release X140, gated access with KYC X133, research APIs X133, and trusted partnerships X133 are proposed to capture some benefits of openness while mitigating risks.
-Capability restrictions, while blunt, may be warranted in some cases.X141
+  - **Alternative Release Strategies:** Given the tradeoffs, alternatives like staged release X140, gated access with KYC X133, research APIs X133, and trusted partnerships X133 TODO: Check are proposed to capture some benefits of openness while mitigating risks.

 **Table 1: Open vs. Closed Foundation Models: A Comparative Overview**

+TODO: Check

 | **Feature** | **Open Models (Weights Available)** | **Closed Models (API Access)** | **Mitigation Strategies (Open)** | **Mitigation Strategies (Closed)** |
 | --- | --- | --- | --- | --- |